Kaza-C/lemonpepper/lemonpepper-web/README.md

 - Whisper for offline speech recognition
 - Ollama for local LLM integration
 - React and Material UI for the frontend framework
-- Flask for the backend API
+- FastAPI for the backend API
 - pywhispercpp for python bindings to whisper.cpp